wwgberlin/book-club/interpreter_book/chapter-2_1_AST.md

 #### Function Literals

 In Monkey a function literal is how we define functions: which parameters they have and what the function does.
-Function literals look like this: parameters are just a list of identifiers that are comma-separated and surrounded by parentheses
+Parameters are just a list of identifiers that are comma-separated and surrounded by parentheses.

 Examples:
 ```